aklomp/base64/README.md

 need to allocate a struct containing the state variables, at the expense of cluttering the API.

+Another conscious decision is to not zero-terminate the output.
+Instead, strings are represented as a pointer and a length.
+In the decoding step, relying on zero-termination would make no sense since the output could contain legitimate zero bytes.
+In the encoding step, returning the length saves the overhead of calling strlen() on the output.
+If you insist on the trailing zero, you can easily add it yourself at the given offset.

 The API itself is documented in `base64.h`.

 ## Examples